 M. J. Solomon Productions’ most recent short film is Fallen Diva, a surreal drama that tells the story of a much lauded diva who abandons her family for her singing career as drugs lead her down a dark, destructive path.
 Starring jazz singer Adia Ledbetter, it was filmed in late 2007-early 2008 and is currently making the film festival circuit.

-Because Dr. Rector is also an award-winning composer and loves music of almost every genre, it was only natural that his production company M. J. Solomon Productions would delve into the music video industry.
+Because Dr. Solomon is also an award-winning composer and loves music of almost every genre, it was only natural that his production company M. J. Solomon Productions would delve into the music video industry.
 That’s Life is the first music video it produced and was an official selection of the 2004 Toronto Online Film Festival.

 Music enthusiasts of all ages know that the songs of the 60’s and 70’s were suffused with social and political commentary that is more often than not absent in today’s pop and R and B tunes.
 That’s Life deviates from current trends and focuses on the growing apathy of mankind as violence becomes the norm.
 Riots, domestic abuse, war, famine, racism, political oppression and matricide are just a few of the issues tackled in this singular pop/rock video that features the vocal stylings of G. D. Lovelady.
-All of the instrumentation was performed by M and J Music Summit and arranged by Dr. Rector.
+All of the instrumentation was performed by M and J Music Summit and arranged by Dr. Solomon.

 M. J. Solomon Productions’ third music video, Wack Attack (Crack Attack) was shot in early summer 2007 and has already begun making the film festival circuit.
 A rock song performed in the sultry voice of Adia, it reveals the duality of a crack addict's existence by exploring the truth versus the crack user's fanstasy that all is well.